JrManjato/hackerrank/README.md

 ### Indication
-This branch contains all the subjects I've covered on hackerrank
+This branch contains all the subjects I solved on hackerrank.